grammatical/neural-naacl2018/training/README.md

 Transformer models are hungry of large mini-batches.
 These can be obtained in Marian either by having a lot of RAM available or by gradients accumulation.
-Hence, if you have 4 GPUs with 8GB RAM only, I suggest adding `--optimizer-delay 2` to training commands (and you need to reduce the workspace, e.g. `-w 6500`).
-I successfully trained some of the models on 2 GPUs with 12GB RAM with `--optimizer-delay 3`.
+Hence, if you have 4 GPUs with 8GB RAM only, I suggest adding `--optimizer-delay 3` to training commands (and you need to reduce the workspace, e.g. `-w 6500`).
+I successfully trained some of the models on 2 GPUs with 12GB RAM with `--optimizer-delay` set to 2 or 3.
 To make these changes you need to manually modify `transformer.sh` and `lm.sh`.